 - Players born in 2007 or before will play 11v11

 Players that receive and accept the invitation to join the club are expected to commit to all practices and games.
 Failure to commit to participating whole-heartedly at 100% has negative consequences to other team families, to the team itself and to the club in general.

-Player selections are posted online (see News) within 48 hours of the last tryout date.
+Player selections are posted online within 48 hours of the last tryout date.
 Invited players also receive an email from TeamSnap with information on how to register to pay Club Fees.

 Players are given less than 1 week to accept the invitation and secure their spot on a team by registering and paying an initial portion of Club Fees in the amount of $500 (nonrefundable).
-Players in need of Financial Aid are required to pay $100 upfront instead.
+Players in need of Financial Aid are required to pay $100 upfront and must complete a FA request by May 30th.
 Failure to meet such deadlines results in the offer being extended to someone else.

 Players that do not receive an invitation to join the club are strongly encouraged to enroll in one of the two local recreational soccer leagues with which we collaborate closely: West Marin Youth Soccer League and San Anselmo Recreation Department Soccer.
 We understand that not being selected for a team can be difficult for many children, but continuing to play is extremely important.

 It’s true that some clubs operate under such principle, unfortunately.
 However, our club’s main philosophy is to focus on long-term player development and to make each player’s experience a fun, exciting, yet challenging one while at the same time teaching players how to honor and deal with higher-level competition.
 Our goal is to create a healthy, competitive environment that promotes individual and team growth for success on and off the field.
 We believe that, whatever the score, there are important lessons to be learned.
 Sometimes a team’s greatest advancement in skill and maturity comes from a loss.
 Our trainers are educators, and as such, finding the lessons in every outcome becomes a way to open the door for learning and improvement.